maoxiaoyue/hypgo/README.md

 ### Description

 HypGo is a modern Go web framework that provides HTTP/2 and HTTP/3 support, Ent ORM integration, message queues, and advanced JSON validation.
+HTTP/3.0 is nearly 10 times faster than HTTP/1.1.
+In my case, it's useful and important.
+So, I try design this framework.

 ### Story